maltreanungkur/web/content/teaching/UDGRP/_index.md

 In this lecture, I covered the following topics:

-- Group presentations, relators, and generators
+- Group presentations, relators, and generators.
-- Some discussion on the Andrew–Curtis Conjecture
+- Some discussion on the Andrew–Curtis Conjecture.
-- Barycentric subdivision of cayley graph of a group
+- Barycentric subdivision of cayley graph of a group.
-- Tiling the Cayley graph of a given group
+- Tiling the Cayley graph of a given group.
-- Finding a "nice" tiling for $\mathbb{F}_2$ (also discussed how to handle the general case!)
+- Finding a "nice" tiling for $\mathbb{F}_2$ (also discussed how to handle the general case!).
-- Proving the Nielsen–Schreier Theorem using group action on trees
+- Proving the Nielsen–Schreier Theorem using group action on trees.

 **Lecture Notes**: [Download](https://github.com/maltreanungkur/web/raw/main/documents/GGT_Lec7.pdf)<br>